youldash/iOS/Day 2/README.md

 }
 ```

 * Outstanding!
-Now add the following stub implementation for `-copyWithZone:` method, which implements (and confirms to) a procedure (defined by `NSCopying`) for returning "deep copies" of existing `GRIntegerArray` instances:
+Now add the following stub implementation for the `-copyWithZone:` method, which implements (and confirms to) a procedure (defined by `NSCopying`) for returning "deep copies" of existing `GRIntegerArray` instances:

 ``` Objective-C
 #pragma mark -